roknicmilos/djangotainer/docs/preinstalled-django-apps.md

 - models: `EamilThread`
     - Stores relevant email data and has functionality to send an email via `threading.Thread`
-- `templates/example_email.html`
+- `templates/emails/base.html`
-    - An email template example that can be used for custom email templates
+    - A base for custom emails templates